Lyhh01/MF-HGNN/README.md

   Strict leave-group-out cross-validation at the site level.
 This is a more rigorous validation strategy for evaluating model generalization across different imaging centers.
   - ABIDE: conducted on the three largest sites (NYU, UM, UCLA).
   - MDD: each fold tests on one entire site and trains on all others.

+  For detailed implementation, please refer to the corresponding dataload.py files in each experimental directory.